dulnan/vuetamin/README.md

 **THIS IS A PROOF OF CONCEPT**

-Though I am using this in one of my Vue projects, this Vue plugin is nothing more than an experiment, it's not tested thoroughly and might change any time.
+Although I am using this in one of my Vue projects, this Vue plugin is nothing more than an experiment, it's not tested thoroughly and might change any time.
 I do plan however to get this in a state where it's safe to use and well tested.

 ## Features
 * Run methods from multiple components in a single requestAnimationFrame loop